elyasyousefi/flashCards/README.md

 # flashCards
-# this is mini flashcard app with HTML, CSS and JS
+# This is mini flashcard app with HTML, CSS and JS